Help Out Your Local Watershed Association

 protect local rivers by volunteering with a

 Your local watershed association is actively involved in protecting and enhancing the streams, rivers, brooks, lakes and ponds in your area.
 Much of this work is done by volunteers.
-To find out if there is a watershed association in your town, see "Surf Your Watershed".
+To find out if there is a watershed association in your town, see "Surf Your Watershed" (link leaves DEC website.)
 Here are some of the ways you can become involved:

 Join a stream team